DmitryTsyvtsyn/evitwilly.github.io/about_en.md

 In January 2022, I started interviewing for different companies and ended up at **SBERBANK**.

 In addition to my permanent job, I borrowed a project from a friend from Ufa: <a href="https://play.google.com/store/apps/details?id=ru.freeit.dumrb" style="color: #0085A1" >DUM RB</a> and actively support it.
-I also spend time on **open source** code, and if you're interested, take a look at three of my projects:
+I also spend time on **open source** code, and if you're interested, take a look at three of my last projects:

 - <a href="https://github.com/evitwilly/Kotlin-Algorithms-and-Design-Patterns" style="color: #0085A1">Kotlin Algorithms and Design Patterns</a>
 - <a href="https://github.com/evitwilly/locsimple" style="color: #0085A1">locsimple</a>